442312/dot/Arch_Virt-manager_libvirt.md

 ```

 ### How to share host home folder to guest with rw permissions
-Made on Debian 10 host and guest
+Made on Archlinux host and Debian 10  guest

 #### ON HOST